-- From the File menu in Microsoft Access, select New Database. - Select the Blank Database icon, then click OK. - In the File New Database option, type a name for the database, then click Create. - d.
+- From the File menu in Microsoft Access, select New Database. - Select the Blank Database icon, then click OK. - c.
+In the File New Database option, type a name for the database, then click - d.
 From the File menu within the new database, select Get External Data, then select Import. - e.
-Select the secured Microsoft Access database that you want to import, then click Import. - From the Import Objects dialog, click Options. - Select the Relationships and Definition and Data options. - From the Tables tab, choose Select All. h. - Click OK.

-All Microsoft Access objects are copied over to the new Microsoft Access database, except for the security settings.

-4. If the application contains linked tables to other Microsoft Access databases, refresh these links by opening the application in Microsoft Access and performing the following:

-From the Tools menu in Microsoft Access 97, select Add Ins, then select Linked Table Manager.

-From the Tools menu in Microsoft Access 2000, select Database Utilities, then select Linked Table Manager.

-Note: SQL Developer supports linked tables to other Microsoft Access databases.
-SQL Developer automatically creates a user schema within the Oracle database for each Microsoft Access database migrated.
-However, Oracle recommends that you move all tables into a single Microsoft Access database to ensure that a single user schema is created in the destination database.

-5. Ensure that the Microsoft Access database is not a replica database, but a master database.

-When you use the Exporter for Microsoft Access to export, an error message is displayed if the database is a replica.
-SQL Developer does not support the migration of a replica database.

-- From the Tools menu within Microsoft Access, select Database, then select Compact Database to compact the Microsoft Access database files. - 7.
-Ensure that the Microsoft Access MDB file is accessible from the system where you have installed SQL Developer. - Use the Oracle Universal Installer to verify that you have the Oracle ODBC driver installed.
+Select the secured Microsoft Access database that you want to import, then click Import. - f.
+From the Import Objects dialog, click Options. - Select the Relationships and Definition and Data options. - From the Tables tab, choose Select All. - Click OK. - All Microsoft Access objects are copied over to the new Microsoft Access database, except for the security settings. - 5.
+If the application contains linked tables to other Microsoft Access databases, refresh these links by opening the application in Microsoft Access and performing the following: - From the Tools menu in Microsoft Access 97, select Add Ins, then select Linked Table Manager. - From the Tools menu in Microsoft Access 2000, select Database Utilities, then select Linked Table Manager. - Ensure that the Microsoft Access database is not a replica database, but a master database. - When you use the Exporter for Microsoft Access to export, an error message is displayed if the database is a replica.
+SQL Developer does not support the migration of a replica database. - From the Tools menu within Microsoft Access, select Database, then select Compact Database to compact the Microsoft Access database files. - 8.
+Ensure that the Microsoft Access MDB file is accessible from the system where you have installed SQL Developer. - 9.
+Use the Oracle Universal Installer to verify that you have the Oracle ODBC driver installed.
 If you need to install the driver, it is available on the Oracle Database Server or Database Client CD.
 You can also download the Oracle ODBC driver from the Oracle Technology Network (OTN) Web site: